wpark95/is-perfect-square/docs/tests.md

 |            `4_097` | `false` | _N/A_ |
 |               `-1` | _N/A_ | `java.lang.IllegalArgumentException` |

-Additional test cases may be used by the automated tests; an implementation that follows the [specifications](implementation.md#specifications) stated previously will pass all such additional tests.
+Additional test cases may be used by the automated tests; an implementation that conforms to the [specifications](implementation.md#specifications) stated previously will pass all such additional tests.

 ## Tips